Camping Guide to Leadville & Twin Lakes, COMay 30, 2021

 >>Camp in the Woods: Dispersed camping is allowed in the area, but please be prepared for record numbers of campers.
 Arrive early to find a spot.
 Please note there is no camping, and no parking on beaches, on the Southeast side of the dam at Twin Lakes.

 Please always check current fire restrictions before you light a fire.
 Campfires are never allowed on the beaches on the Southeast side of the Twin Lakes dam.
 Learn how to have safe and responsible campfires.
 Thank you for helping protect our forests and homes.

 Where to Eat

-As you pass through our genuine mountain towns, stop in and grab a bite to eat.
+As you come through our genuine mountain towns, stop in and grab a bite to eat at a delicious restaurant.
 Order up pizza, Mexican favorites, American food, and more.
-Check out our restaurants, with takeout and dine-in options.
-Pick up some brewed-in-Leadville beers from our two brewpubs, Periodic Brewing and the brand-new Two Mile Brewing Co., for your campfire fun.
+Pick up a growler or two of brewed-in-Leadville beers from Two Mile Brewing Co. for your campfire fun.

 Gear and Supplies

 You’ll find the highest outdoors fun in Leadville and Twin Lakes.
 See where to hike, bike, and fish.
 Ride the Leadville train.
 Fly on the Top of the Rockies zipline.
 Play golf at North America’s highest course, where your ball flies farther in the thin air.
 Hone your fishing skills with a fly fishing guide.
 Ride horseback or take a stagecoach ride.
 Rent a UTV for off-road fun.
 Bring a skateboard and check out the Leadville skatepark.